MrGeislinger/mrgeislinger.github.io/_posts/2020-11-17-syncing-github-forks.md

 When you fork a repo, you will create a new repo from that original repo at that point in time.
 You can then modify your new fork starting from the original's history.
 What's also nice is that you can keep a little record tying your fork to the original repo.

 I like to think of forks as a kind of "super branch" of the original repository.
-When you create branch, you have a shared commit history and a shared common commit ancestor.
+When you create a branch, you have a shared commit history and a shared common commit ancestor.
 And now both branches can be changed independently from another.
 Similarly, both the original repo and fork have a shared point in time where they are identical.
 They can then be independently worked on as new commits are added.

 ***TOOD: Add image of "forking"; keeping all the branches into new repo***

-With branches we can create a new branch, make some new commits, and then merge them.
+We can create a new branch, make some new commits, and then merge them.
 This way both branches include each other's past commit histories.
 Merging branches is a powerful tool, if only we could do this with forks...

 Well, we can!
-This is why forks are so great for collaboration; you can take someone's work, make some changes and then merge the repositories together.
+This is why forks are so great for collaboration; you can take someone's work, make some changes, and then merge the repositories together.
 (Technically they're between two branches from each repo.)
 GitHub calls these [_pull requests_](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 We won't go into all that here (maybe for another time).
 Instead we're going to discuss what we do after we fork and the original project gets ahead of your fork.

 ## Working with Parallel Universes

 Branching is often compared to _"parallel universes"_ in that when a branch is created, it shares a common (commit) history with a branch.
 After that point, each branch can continue on its own history.
-If you later want to incorporate some changes from a branch into a different one, we can do a [`merge`](https://git-scm.com/docs/git-merge) on the branch.
+If you later want to incorporate some changes from a branch into a different one, we can do a [_merge_](https://git-scm.com/docs/git-merge) on the branch.

 > For the record, there is a great tutorial from Atlassian on [git merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge).